 In the morning, make sure that your room receives natural light.
 Do not block your windows with furniture and dark curtains.
 As much as possible, use sheer window treatments to invite natural light into your flat.

 Pushing your furniture pieces against the wall does not always make your small room look bigger.
-Although keeping some large pieces close to your wall gives you extra floor area, lining up your furniture in this area breaks the inviting feel that you opt to achieve.
+Although keeping some large pieces close to your wall gives you extra floor area, lining up your furniture in this area breaks the inviting feel that you want to achieve.
 For conversational areas like your living room and dining room, keeping a distance between your sofa or dining table and the wall gives your eyes time to breathe.
-Pulling your sofa some inches from your wall lessens your centre space but gives you more allowance to comfortably walk and interact with other people.
+Pulling your sofa away from the wall reduces your centre space but gives you more room to walk around and interact with others.

 The same goes with your furniture surfaces.
 You don't need to add potted plants or other decorative pieces on top of every coffee table, console, and drawer in your room.
 A few throw pillows on your sofa will suffice.

 Interrupting Traffic Flow